Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Stats_and_benchmarks.md

 For space-effecient sketch / streaming algorithm to compute quantiles, cf. Algo_Notes.md For other measure of dispersion: https://en.wikipedia.org/wiki/Statistical_dispersion#Measures_of_statistical_dispersion

+Spearman’s rank correlation coefficient: a number between 1 and -1 indicating if two lists of items are ordered the same, in reverse, or not in the same order at all

 RESSOURCES:
 [1] : HOW TO NOT TO LIE WITH STATISTICS: THE CORRECT WAY TO SUMMARIZE BENCHMARK RESULTS (PHILIP J. FLEMING and JOHN J. WALLACE)